Terror alert raised in Norway after 2 killed, 10 wounded in shooting at nightclub in Oslo

 Norwegian television channel TV2 showed footage of people running down Oslo streets in panic as shots rang out in the background.

-Investigators said the suspect was known to police, as well as to PST, but not for any major violent crimes.
-His criminal record included a narcotics offense and a weapons offense for carrying a knife, Hatlo said.
+Police said the suspect had a criminal record that included a narcotics offense and a weapons offense for carrying a knife.

-Hatlo said police seized two weapons after the attack: a handgun and an automatic weapon, both of which he described as "not modern" without giving details.
+PST said it spoke to him in May this year "because he had shown a certain interest in statements that were interpreted as insults to Islam."

+"In these conversations, it was assessed that he had no intention of violence, but PST is aware that he has had challenges related to mental health," the agency said in a statement.

 Police advised organizers of the Pride festival to cancel a parade scheduled for Saturday.